cloudmesh/cloudmesh-robot/README.md

 # ESP8266

-When working with a external hardware such as the nodeMCU it can be at time a bit difficult to find the information and make the system work for you.
+When working with a external hardware such as the nodeMCU you will find a lot of information on the internet about it.
+It is a bit difficult at times to assess what you need to program it.
+You are exposed to many choices.
+A NodeMcu typically comes with Lua.
+However you have many other choices.
+Such choices include multiple programming languages such as Lua, MicroPython, Arduino/C, Go and others.

+As all of them are slightly different you need to identify which works best for you.
+In addition you need to install programs, images and libraries that support your specific language choice.

+For our first experiments we will be using MicroPython.
+This choce is motivated by the fact that Python is a well established and easy to learn programming language.
+Many other programs can be conducted in Python.
+Rescently many educational istitutions are offering Python as an introductory programming language.

-To simplify the setup and use of the esp8266 we developed an easy to use commandline tool that allows users to set up their machine and interact more easily with it.
+To simplify the setup and use of the esp8266 for MicroPython we developed an easy to use commandline tool that allows users to set up their machine and interact more easily with it.
 We believe that the interface is so simple that it can also be used in STEM activities and not just in the university or by advanced hobbyists.

 ## Notation